ToolmanInside/readthedocs/docs/index.rst

 Obviously, our proposed tool, Clarivoyance, can cover most real vulnerability except 28 ones found by other tools (**17 of Slither, 11 of Securify**).
 The reasons can be categorized into three:

 1. Inheritable *internal* vulnerable function.
 Solidity function use functional modifiers to limit the viewability of outer callers.
 As one of them, *internal* limit that the function can only be seen by functions have inheritable relations with.
 If a vulnerable function has such modifier, it can only be hacked theoretically.
 Because the attacked function must inheritate from the attack one, and we believe this means a trust relationship.
-So this case is exclued from Clarivoyance's capability. test2
+So this case is exclued from Clarivoyance's capability.
+We found 10 vulnerabilities in this case, **6** of them are reported by Securify and **4** of them are reported by Slither.

 2. Misusing PPTs.
+In some cases, PPTs can miss the vulnerability.
+For example, our PPT1, the use of identity check before other operations, can lead us missing vulnerabilities because the check may contain irrelevant equations, which make the check useless to stop malicious investigators.
+In our work, we found 10 vulnerabilities misusing PPTs, **2** of them are from Securify and **8** of them are from Slither.

 3. Bypassable permission control.